Citywide Exceptional Needs Fund (CENF)

 The Citywide Exceptional Needs Fund is not intended to replace any existing state, federal or local special education funds.
 These funds are student-specific and cannot be used to support other students.
 Initial per pupil allocations are capped at $100,000 annually.
 If additional funds remain after meeting all student needs, allocations above the student cap may be considered.

-Eligible costs and ineligible costs include, but may not be limited to:
+Eligible costs, as reflected in the student’s IEP, and ineligible costs include, but may not be limited to:

 |• One-to-one nursing services and paraprofessional support